arraakis/sre/subnetting/README.md

 - Each section of the IP address is known as octets (8 bits)
 - First three portion (`192.168.1..`) are the `network portion`
 - The last portion (`.30`) is the `host portion`.
+- Each portion can have values ranging from `0-255`.